Arabian lark

 The Arabian lark (Eremalauda eremodites) is a small passerine bird of the lark family.
 It is a desert bird which is found from Syria to Jordan and through Saudi Arabia to Oman.

 The Arabian lark was formerly considered conspecific with Dunn's lark, but was classified as a distinct species by the Handbook of the Birds of the World Alive and by Birdlife International, and later by the International Ornithological Congress.
+This species is monotypic.